 Register AD FS as the SAML IDP with ArcGIS Online

 - Verify that you are signed in as an administrator of your organization.

 - At the top of the site, click Organization and click the Settings tab.

 - Click Security on the left side of the page.

-- In the Enterprise Logins section, select the One identity provider option, click the Set Enterprise Login button, and type your organization's name in the window that appears (for example, City of Redlands).
-When users access the organization website, this text displays as part of the SAML sign in option (for example, Using your City of Redlands account).
+- In the Logins section, under SAML login, click the Set up SAML login button, and select the One identity provider option.
+On the Specify properties page, type your organization's name (for example, City of Redlands).
+When users access the organization website, this text displays as part of the SAML sign-in option (for example, Using your City of Redlands account).

-Selecting the One identity provider option allows you to register one enterprise IDP for your ArcGIS Online organization.
-If you want to authenticate users with enterprise logins from multiple IDPs, register a SAML-based federation instead of a single IDP.
+Selecting the One identity provider option allows you to register one SAML IDP for your ArcGIS Online organization.
+To authenticate users with SAML logins from multiple IDPs, register a SAML-based federation instead of a single IDP.

-- Choose Automatically or Upon invitation from an administrator to specify how users are able to join the organization.
-Selecting the first option enables users to sign in to the organization with their enterprise login without any intervention from an administrator; their account is registered with the organization automatically the first time they sign in.
+- Choose Automatically or Upon invitation from an administrator to specify how users can join the organization.
+Selecting the first option allows users to sign in to the organization with their SAML login without any intervention from an administrator; their account is registered with the organization automatically the first time they sign in.
 The second option requires the administrator to invite the necessary users to the organization.
-When the user receives the invitation, they will be able to sign in to the organization.
+When the user receives the invitation, they can sign in to the organization.